 The following example creates a list of all the words in 'file1' one per line in 'file2', where a word is taken to be a maximal string of alphabetics.
 The strings are quoted to protect the special characters from interpretation by the Shell; 012 is the ascii code for newline.

-sh(I), ed(I), ascii(VII)
+sh (I), ed (I), ascii (VII)

-Won't handle ascii NUL.
+Won't handle ascii NUL in string1 or string2; always deletes NUL from input.